eferrea/BCI-Master/README.md

 BCI_Loop(false,60,0.05,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10',6666)

-The simulated set of unit spikes are generated in a Matlab class according to a Poisson distribution the rate of which is dictated by actual mouse movement performed in the c++ task interface.
+The simulated set of spikes is generated in a Matlab class according to a Poisson distribution the rate of which is dictated by actual mouse movement performed in the c++ task interface.
-For each neuron a random modulation depth, a baseline firing rate and a preferred direction is randomly chosen.
-During real movements the rate is determined by the baseline firing rate summed to  the modulation depth scaled by the angle of the actual movement direction an the preferred direction of the neuron.
+For each neuron a random modulation depth, a baseline firing rate, and a preferred direction are randomly chosen.
+During real movements, the rate is determined by the baseline firing rate summed to the modulation depth scaled by the cosine of the angle between the actual movement direction and the preferred direction of the neuron.

 * and with the following arguments in case of application mode: